microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitygovernance-insights-toptasksprocessedsummary.md

 ---
 title: "insights: topTasksProcessedSummary"
-description: "The summary of top tasks processed by Lifecycle workflows in a tenant."
+description: "The summary of top tasks processed by Lifecycle Workflows in a tenant."
 author: "krbain"
 ms.localizationpriority: medium
 ms.subservice: "entra-id-governance"